Therealpeppy-YT/PeppyBasil/README.md

 break;
 }

-Console.WriteLine("Press any key to exit") Console.ReadKey();
+Console.WriteLine("Press any key to exit!")
+Console.ReadKey();